kishan132/Image-Enhancement-on-Verilog-HDL/README.md

 Basic image processing using verilog HDL.

 In this project we have done basic image enhancement using verilog HDL.
-I have focus on image enhancement in spatial domain,with perticular reference to point processing methods like: BRIGHTNESS OPERATION, INVERTING IMAGES, THRESHOLD OPERATION, CANTRAST MANIPULATION.
-In this project we have first convet JPG format image to hexadecimal format using MATLAB code.
-This hex file is process using verilog and output is obtain in BMP(Bit map) format.
+I have focused on image enhancement in the spatial domain, with particular reference to point processing methods like: BRIGHTNESS OPERATION, INVERTING IMAGES, THRESHOLD OPERATION, CONTRAST MANIPULATION.
+In this project we have first converted JPG format images to hexadecimal format using MATLAB code.
+This hex file is processed using verilog and output is obtained in BMP(Bitmap) format.